abhijeetk/af-binder/docs/afb-daemon-vocabulary.md

 Each one attached to one session.

 The framework establishes connection between the services and the clients.
-Using DBus currently but other protocols are considered.
+Using sockets currently but other protocols are considered.

 ## Session